heray1990/AlgorithmVisualization/README.md

 ## Selection Sort

-**Selection Sort** is similar to **Insertion Sort**.
-They both separate a sequence as two  sequences, sorted one and unsorted one. **Selection Sort selects a smallest element from unsorted sequence and exchange the smallest element with the element just behind sorted sequence**, while **Insertion Sort** get the first element from unsorted sequence and insert it into the correct position of sorted sequence.
+**Selection Sort** is similar to [Insertion Sort](https://github.com/heray1990/AlgorithmVisualization#insertion-sort).
+They both separate a sequence as two  sequences, sorted one and unsorted one. **Selection Sort selects a smallest element from unsorted sequence and exchange the smallest element with the element just behind sorted sequence**, while [Insertion Sort](https://github.com/heray1990/AlgorithmVisualization#insertion-sort) get the first element from unsorted sequence and insert it into the correct position of sorted sequence.

 ```
 SELECTION-SORT(A)